 - a.
-Adopt Resolution No. 03-xx implementing new development impact fees (non-utility); or - b.
+Upon close of the public hearing adopt Resolution No. 03-xx implementing new development impact fees (non-utility) including phasing of commercial & industrial rates; or - b.
+Adopt Resolution implementing new development impact fees. - c.
 Amend, modify or reject any of the options above.

-RESOLUTION NO.
+RESOLUTION NO. 03-

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF PASO ROBLES ADOPTING THE DEVELOPMENT IMPACT FEE CALCULATION AND NEXUS REPORT FOR THE CITY OF PASO ROBLES, CALIFORNIA, AND SUBSEQUENT DOCUMENTATION ACCOMPANYING SUCH REPORT AND ESTABLISHING DEVELOPMENT IMPACT FEES FOR ALL DEVELOPMENT WITHIN THE CITY OF EL PASO DE ROBLES
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF PASO ROBLES ADOPTING THE DEVELOPMENT IMPACT FEE CALCULATION AND NEXUS REPORT FOR THE CITY OF PASO ROBLES, CALIFORNIA AND SUBSEQUENT DOCUMENTATION ACCOMPANYING SUCH REPORT AND ESTABLISHING DEVELOPMENT IMPACT FEES FOR ALL DEVELOPMENT WITHIN THE CITY OF EL PASO DE ROBLES